Center Archives - Sanford Burnham Prebys

 Cancer Metabolism and Microenvironment Program

-Cancer is the consequence of highly organized cells and molecules, fueled by disinformation, create abnormal tissues and deadly tumors.
+Cancer is the consequence of highly organized cells and molecules, fueled by disinformation, that create abnormal tissues and deadly tumors.
 We seek to understand how cancer cells survive and thrive within their microenvironment, and how to intervene to combat them.

 Learn More